KangCai/AudioSpeakerDiarization/README.md

 An android project for speaker diarization by speech

+'Note again' The project with better performance is in [SIDV5.0](https://github.com/KangCai/AudioSpeakerDiarizationV5.0/)

 A simple android app for real-time speaker diarization.
 As far as I'm concerned, there is no real-time speaker diarizatino tool now.
 But I have to admit the performance of this version is far from pratical application, because the method is LPC + MFCC / Euclidean Distance.
 My next plan is to implement a system with the state of the art method, i-vector + PLDA.